Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 When you sign up for a trial of the platform, then an organization is automatically created and you become the administrator that manages the organization with a default list of subscriptions.
 When a customer purchases our platform capabilities, then an Axway administrator creates an organization, assigns the correct subscriptions, and makes a user of the customer an administrator of the Platform.

-## Child organizations

-An organization can have child organizations.
-These child organizations are allocated resources from the parent organization.
-An administrator of the parent organization can create child organizations and manage both the parent and child organizations.

 ## Multiple organizations

 A user (referred to as a member in the platform) can belong to multiple organizations.
 Select **Switch Org** from the User & Org menu to see which organizations you belong to and to switch to a different organization.